ReliefApplications/bms_front/src/app/model/README.md

 __bindField__ : For a select, the field to display in the dropdown (usually the name of the entity)

-__apiLabel__ : For a select or the nestedField, the field sent back to the api (usually the id) to identify the item selected
+__apiLabel__ : For a select or a nestedField, the field sent back to the api (usually the id of the entity) to identify the item selected

 __options__ : For a select, the list of options in the dropdown